ivan-shaporov/BlazorAzureBlobBrowser/README.md

 **Note:** it may take couple of minutes before the permissions propagate.

 Click `Login` in the upper right corner.
 It should open Microsoft login popup window.
 Complete the login accepting the permissions request.
-The upper line should show your name registered with Microsft account.
+The upper line should show your name registered with Microsoft account.
 Blobs will not be available at this point and `Access denied` message will appear.

 ## Setup Azure Storage access